awsdocs/aws-cost-management-user-guide/doc_source/procedures.md

 ## Finding tiered prices for services with free tier<a name="tiered-price-free"></a>

-The following procedure shows how to find AWS services that publish free tier prices in the Price List Service API \(for example, AWS Lambda\)\.
+The following procedure shows how to find AWS services that publish free tier prices in the AWS Price List Bulk API \(for example, AWS Lambda\)\.

 All Free Tier prices are subject to the terms documented in [AWS Free Tier](https://aws.amazon.com/free/)\.<a name="Lambda-csv-procedure"></a>